cameronnewbould/Portfolio_Project_PowerBI_COVID-19/README.md

 ## 🎯 Project Objectives
 The primary goals of this project are to:
-- **Demonstrate advanced Power BI skills suitable for a professional portfolio** -**Design a multi-page dashboard ranging from a global overview to country focus**
+- **Demonstrate advanced Power BI skills suitable for a professional portfolio**
+- **Design a multi-page dashboard ranging from a global overview to country focus**
 - **Enable interactive exploration via drill-through and slicers**

 ---